Coastal-Wolf/WolfVue/README.md

 Python 3.8 or higher installed on your system.

-Note: this script has only been tested on windows 11.
+Note: this script has only been tested on windows 11 and may not operate on Mac/Linux correctly.

 # WolfVue: Wildlife Video Classifier